dart-lang/language/working/macros/feature-specification.md

 declaration manually, by simply instantiating the macro and then invoking it.

-TODO: Update the builder apis to allow this.
+TODO: Update the builder APIs to allow this.

 #### Note About Ordering Violations